 Oils and fats are used for flavoring food and providing essential fats and minerals to your diet.
 They should be stored in sealed containers lifted off the floor to prevent contamination and always stored in a dark, cool place.
 As with all food you keep in storage, rotate your fats and oils to keep a fresh stock.

 Salt and sugar should be stored in air-tight containers with oxygen absorbers to keep the moisture low.

-Other essentials like baking soda, baking powder, and cornstarch can be kept in original packaging if already sealed in containers.
+Other essentials like baking soda, baking powder, and cornstarch can be kept in their original packaging if sealed in containers.
 Otherwise, repackaging may be necessary to stay fresh over a long period.

 Studies have shown that due to the acidic nature of vinegar, it can last “indefinitely” in storage.
-Vinegar can be used in a variety of ways, from canning, cooking, cleaning—the list goes on.
+Vinegar can be used in various ways, from canning, cooking, cleaning—the list goes on.
 Stockpiling vinegar would be wise, especially if you are starting to preserve food for storage.

 The process for storing vinegar is the same as everything else mentioned (a cool, dark location is best), except you can keep it in its original container, even after opening.

 MREs (meals ready to eat) are pre-cooked packaged meals often used by military soldiers.
-These packaged meals still retain their moisture and can be eaten cold or heated.
-MREs are guaranteed to last for three years but will last longer as long as the package is not compromised and they’re stored in cooler temperatures.
+These packaged meals retain moisture and can be eaten cold or heated.
+MREs are guaranteed to last for three years but will last longer if the package is not compromised and stored in cooler temperatures.

 It’s essential to have an emergency plan in place for long-term food storage.
 There are many options for storing food, including canned goods, freeze-dried and dehydrated foods, whole grains, dried beans and legumes, eggs, nuts and nut butter, peanut butter, spices and herbs, powdered food and drinks, pickled food, survival bars, cooking bare essentials, vinegar, and MREs.